-Information about this policy must be distributed to the school community annually, including parents, students, and all school personnel.
-Information about the District's policies and procedures will be included in student orientation material and in the student handbook.
+Information about this policy must be distributed to the Charter School community annually, including parents, students, and all School personnel.
+Information about the School's policies and procedures will be included in student orientation material and in the student handbook.